silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/07_nested_definitions.md

 For readability and ergonomics, you can take advantage of nested type definitions.
-Let's imagine we have a `Blog` and we want to expose `Author` and `Categories`, but while we're at it, we want to specify what fields they should have, and maybe even some operations of their own.
+Let's imagine we have a `Blog` and we want to expose `Author` and `Categories`, but while we're at it, we want to specify what fields they should have.

 *app/_graphql/models.yml*
 ```yaml